 Also, today’s internal communications pros don’t launch new programs or content without first mapping goals and developing a strategy to measure success with data and metrics.

 If you’re new to the goals/data/metrics trifecta, you’re not alone.
-Our Mobile Now, Intranet Later report found that 19% of communicators do not track metrics for their communications, while only 22% were confident they were tracking the right metrics that would help them improve their content.
+19% of communicators do not track metrics for their communications, while only 22% are confident they were tracking the right metrics that would help them improve their content.

 SocialChorus has many customer stories showing how you can identify the right approach to reach the right groups of employees, with the right content, at the right time and place.
 Your data-driven strategy should also include a plan to measure your success so you can prove your value to the executive team and gain insights to help you build future IC campaigns.